-The paper reports on hybrid governance and organizational culture in the effectiveness of land records in three case studies in the Western Cape province of South Africa.
-An effective record system is one that residents actually use to effect transactions and defend their tenure, and therefore the records remain current and accurate.
-Two of the case studies, Dunoon and Mbekweni, are state-subsidised housing projects where land is held in ownership under individual title.
-The third case, Monwabisi Park is a community record system in an informal settlement where an NGO, Violence Prevention through Urban Upgrading (VPUU), engaged in a participatory development programme with community based organisations (CBOs), the primary one being the local branch of the South African National Civics Association (SANCO).
+The presentation covers hybrid governance, organisational culture and the evolutionary development of land records in the Monwabisi Park informal settlement in Cape Town South Africa.
+Monwabisi Park is a community record system in an informal settlement where an NGO, Violence Prevention through Urban Upgrading (VPUU), engaged in a participatory development programme with community based organisations (CBOs), the primary one being the local branch of the South African National Civics Association (SANCO).